amirbawab/OpenCV-cheat-sheet/README.md

 ### Shape and Geometry

-Get center of an object
+Get center of an object (Binary image.
+Works only if image has one object.
+Check example)
 ```
 Moments oMoments = moments(imageSrc); // Mat should have 1 channel
 double x = mmts.m10 / mmts.m00; // center x